Achievable logoAchievable logo

 Using horizontal slices to find the area would be easier

-Notice that from x=0 to x=1, the region is bound by only the parabola x=y2.
-In terms of x, the top function is y=x and the bottom one is y=−x.
+• From x=0 to x=1, the region is bounded only by the parabola x=y2.
+Written as y-functions, the top curve is y=x and the bottom curve is y=−x.

 Given two curves x=f(y) and x=g(y) where f(y)≥g(y) for all y in [c,d],